phuang1024/BMusic/docs/general/install.rst

 ---------------

-There is a known issue with numpy, possibly because Blender Python has numpy built in.
+There is a known issue with numpy, possibly because Blender Python has numpy already built in.
 If you run into this error, try installing BMusic and dependencies *except* numpy.

 These instructions reflect the required dependencies as of ``v0.1.0``.